 Empty raspberry jello packets into a large bowl.
 Pour the boiling water over the jello powder and mix about 2 minutes with a whisk until the jello is completely dissolved.

 In a 2 cup liquid measuring cup, measure out the 1/2 cup cold water.
-Add enough ice cubes to the water so the water level comes up to 1 1/2 cups.
+Add enough ice cubes (or frozen raspberries) to the water so the water level comes up to 1 1/2 cups.
 Add the cold water mix to the jello mix and stir until the ice is completely melted.

 Refrigerate the jello until it is cool but not setting, about 5 minutes.

-Save 1 cup of the cool whip in a small bowl to top the pie with later.
-Spoon the rest of the cool whip into the jello bowl.
+Save 1 cup of the whipped cream in a small bowl to top the pie with later.
+Spoon the rest of the whipped cream into the jello bowl.
 Using a whisk, stir the mixture until it is well blended.
 Pour the mixture into the prepared pie crust.

 Refrigerate for at least 2 hours or until set.
 Top with the remaining cool whip and serve.

-If desired, add raspberries to the top after the cool whip or you can add raspberries to the filling after mixing in the cool whip.
+If desired, add raspberries to the top after the whipped cream or you can add raspberries to the filling after mixing in the whipped cream.